Canine Lyme Disease Diagnosis and Prevention: Veterinary Clinical Guidelines

 Comparison with other detection methods

-Detection Method Detection Target Speed Cost Ease of Operation Detection Window Period Interpretation of Clinical Significance
+Detection Method Detection Target Speed Cost Ease of Operation Detection Window Clinical Significance Interpretation

 Tashikin Rapid Test (C6) C6 Antibody Fast (10 minutes) Medium Very High 2-5 weeks after infection Rapid screening, early infection indicator

-ELISA (Quantitative/Qualitative) Total Antibody/IgG/IgM Medium-Slow Medium-High Medium 3-6 weeks after infection Quantitative assessment of antibody levels, distinguishing recent/distant infections (IgM/IgG)
+ELISA (Quantitative/Qualitative) Total Antibody/IgG/IgM Medium-Slow Medium-High Medium 3-6 weeks after infection Quantitatively assess antibody levels, distinguish recent/distant infection (IgM/IgG)

-Western Blot Multiple Antigen Proteins Slow High Low 4-8 weeks after infection Confirmatory test, distinguishing between vaccine-induced antibodies and natural infection antibodies
+Western Blot Multiple Antigen Proteins Slow High Low 4-8 weeks after infection Confirmatory test, distinguishes between vaccine-induced antibodies and naturally acquired antibodies

-PCR Pathogen DNA Medium-Slow High Low Early Stage of Infection Direct detection of pathogens, but the positive rate in blood is low, joint fluid/skin samples are better
+PCR Pathogen DNA Medium-Slow High Low Early Stage of Infection Direct detection of the pathogen, but the positive rate in blood is low, joint fluid/skin samples are better

-Treatment Guidelines (Treatment - Best Lyme disease treatment for dogs)
+Treatment - Best Lyme disease treatment for dogs

 Antibiotic Selection